 “Beauty unfolds in the becoming of a person, and it increases in us as we pass through life’s most harrowing thresholds.
 It is found in the realm of the invisible, where we share with and inspire others, it is found in time, in mindfulness and the unseen places of the heart.” -John O’Donohue

 This podcast episode from On Being Studios, released in the fall of 2007, features a gorgeous conversation with the late Irish poet John O’Donohue.
-In this talk, he introduces us to ‘inner landscape,’ as a wild, raw and beautiful place that lies inside each of us as a result of living life.
+In this talk, he introduces us to our ‘Inner Landscape’, a wild, raw and beautiful place that lies inside each of us as a result of living life.

-Inner landscape is unique to each of us in its color, depth and stretch.
+Inner Landscape is unique to each of us.
 In who we allow into it, what we’ve given, and what we’ve lost.
 O’Donohue gently reminds us that there is a sort of grace in taking the time to share it.

 Find this podcast and interact on SOUNDCLOUD https://soundcloud.com/onbeing/john-odonohue-the-inner-landscape-of-beauty-aug2017 or listen in on your favorite podcast app.